-- positive and negative experiences of the condition, including diagnosis, medication and other treatments, follow-up care and quality of life

-- unfulfilled needs

-- information needs and preferences

-- participation in decision making about treatment

-- overall satisfaction with care received.
+- positive and negative experiences of the condition, including diagnosis, medication and other treatments, follow-up care and quality of life - unfulfilled needs - information needs and preferences - participation in making decisions about treatment - overall satisfaction with the care received.

 A copy of the Medline version of the patient search strategy is available on the SIGN website.